-&lt;sup>1 Dolan, Kate, Ben Kite, Emma Black, Carmen Aceijas, and Gerry V. Stimson.
+1 Dolan, Kate, Ben Kite, Emma Black, Carmen Aceijas, and Gerry V. Stimson.
 "HIV in prison in low-income and middle-income countries."
 The Lancet infectious diseases 7, no. 1 (2007): 32-41.

-&lt;sup>2 Singh, Sarman, Rajendra Prasad, and Alok Mohanty.
+2 Singh, Sarman, Rajendra Prasad, and Alok Mohanty.
 "High prevalence of sexually transmitted and blood-borne infections among the inmates of a district jail in Northern India."
 International journal of STD & AIDS 10, no. 7 (1999): 475-478.

-&lt;sup>3Report of the national consultation on HIV intervention in prisons and other correctional institutions (2017), National AIDS Control Organisation, Ministry of Health & Family Welfare, Govt. of India, New Delhi.
-Available for download at http://naco.gov.in/sites/default/files/Report-National%20 Consultation%20on%20HIV%20intervention%20in%20Prisons%20 and%20other%20Closed%20Settings.pdf round of HSS with the objectives of monitoring the level and trends of HIV prevalence and related risk behaviours over time among the inmates in central jails.
-State-wise number of HSS Plus sites [prison sites added in surveillance activity] planned and implemented is presented in Table 1.
+3Report of the national consultation on HIV intervention in prisons and other correctional institutions (2017), National AIDS Control Organization, Ministry of Health & Family Welfare, Govt. of India, New Delhi.
+Available for download at http://naco.gov.in/sites/default/files/Report-National%20 Consultation%20on%20HIV%20intervention%20in%20Prisons%20 and%20other%20Closed%20Settings.pdf sites added in surveillance activity] planned and implemented is presented in Table 1.
 The HSS Plus 2019 among prisoners could not be implemented in the State of Bihar.

 The current report provides descriptive results from the HSS Plus 2019 among inmates at central prison sites.
-The findings are expected to provide critical inputs to the NACP and its collaborators in planning, implementing and evaluating national responses among inmates in prisons in future.
+The findings are expected to provide critical inputs to the NACP and its collaborators in planning, implementing and evaluating national responses among prison inmates in the future.
 Chapter 2 describes the implementation structure of the HSS Plus 2019.
 The methodological overview of the HSS Plus 2019 among prisoners has been provided in Chapter 3, and the main findings by State are presented in Chapter 4 of the report.
-Chapter 5 discusses the key findings of the report in context of the NACP.
+Chapter 5 discusses the key findings of the report in context of NACP.